angelmalhotra1801/PassManager/README.md

 ---

-## ✨ Features
+## Features

-- 🔐 Save your passwords securely
+- Save your passwords securely
-- ⚡ Fast and responsive UI with React + Tailwind
+- Fast and responsive UI with React + Tailwind
-- 💾 MongoDB-backed data persistence
+- MongoDB-backed data persistence
-- 🛠 Built with Express and Node.js for backend
+- Built with Express and Node.js for backend
-- 📱 Mobile responsive & user-friendly
+- Mobile responsive & user-friendly

 ---

-## 🖼️ Screenshots

-> Replace these with actual screenshots (You can add the image files in your repo and use the relative path like `./screenshots/home.png`)

 ### 🔓 UI of PassManager
 ![Home](./PassManager-ss.jpg)